Car Insurance Rates By Marital/Familial Status

 Car insurance for widowed drivers

 There is the least premium difference between married drivers and widowed drivers.
-On average, widowers pay $1,665 per year for car insurance — $54 more than a married driver.
+On average, widowers pay $1,084 for a six moth car insurance policy — $33 more than a married driver.
 Like other marital statuses, this has to do with the risk profile of a widowed client.
 While not as risky as a divorced or single driver, a widowed driver is statistically more likely to get into an accident and file a claim than a married driver.
 Thus, the more expensive premium.

 The death of an insurance policyholder comes with some implications.
 Reference our guide to finding free online insurance quotes and handling insurance changes after the death of a spouse.